filipecarneiro/hugo-bootstrap-theme/content/pages/hugo-front-matter/index.md

 description: "Hugo allows you to add front matter in yaml, toml, or json to your content files."
 summary: "Hugo allows you to add front matter in yaml, toml, or json to your content files.
 Read on to know more about predefined and user-defined front matter variables."
 draft: true
-featuredImage: "hugo-front-matter.jpg"
+tags: ["Featured"]
 images: ["hugo-front-matter.jpg","hugo-logo.svg"]
-categories: ["General", "Featured" ]
-tags: ["hugo", "front matter" ]
-keywords: ["hugo", "front matter","draft post", "front matter variables"]
+keywords: ["Hugo Front Matter","hugo","front matter","draft post","front matter variables"]
-author: "Filipe Carneiro"
-date: 2022-04-02
 aliases:
   - draft-post
   - my-fourth-blog-post